Architecture

 The deepest insight in the Hyperagent paper is self-referential: the improvement process itself should be subject to improvement.
 An agent that can only improve its task procedures, but not its improvement procedures, will plateau at the quality of its initial metacognitive design.

-In practice, this means M1 and M2 changes can include changes to the improvement protocol — how often reflection runs, how hypotheses are structured, what counts as evidence.
-But changes to the tier structure itself (what requires M3 vs M4 review) must go through M4 approval.
+In practice, this means Tier 1 and Tier 2 changes can include changes to the improvement protocol — how often reflection runs, how hypotheses are structured, what counts as evidence.
+But changes to the tier structure itself (what requires Tier 3 vs Tier 4 review) must go through Tier 4 approval.
 The governance model protects itself.

 When to use this / when not to